-Intuitively, user fairness can be realized at the transmitter by the equal transmitted PA (ETPA) scheme, where each served UT is allocated the same proportion of transmit power.
-Specifically, with a total of $N_U$ UTs in the service area, $p_i=\frac{1}{N_U}$ of the total power $P$ will be used for each UT.
+The ETPA scheme aims to ensure user fairness at the transmitter by assigning an equal share of the total transmit power to each served UT.
+Specifically, with a total of $N_{\text{U}}$ UTs in the service area, $p_i=\frac{1}{N_{\text{U}}}$ of the total power $P$ will be used for each UT.
 This scheme reaches the goal of fairness in the initial stage with low complexity.